smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 ## Introduction ##

 Sending well known shell code to target machine would most probably be detected by antimalware solution .
-One way to bypass antimalware detection is to encode shell code and to have higher chances for sucessful bypass, custom encoder should be created and used.
+One way to bypass antimalware detection is to encode shell code and to have higher chances for successful bypass, custom encoder should be created and used.
-In this blog post we will go thru process of creating simple encoder and decored.
+In this blog post we will go thru process of creating simple encoder and decoded.
-As an example we will preform XOR operation on every shell code byte with value ```0x0F``` (encoding key) and add NOP (```\x90```) instrunction after every encoded shell code byte.
+As an example we will preform XOR operation on every shell code byte with value ```0x0F``` (encoding key) and add NOP (```\x90```) instruction after every encoded shell code byte.
-This endocer will double shell code size which can be tricky if buffer space is small but for educational purposes we can ignore that.
+This encoder will double shell code size which can be tricky if buffer space is small but for educational purposes we can ignore that.
 During decoding procedure, XOR operation will be preformed to restore original shell code and NOP instructions will be ignored.

 ## Shell code ##